schappim/mBot-Gitbook/section-4-chapter-19-programming-structures-and-sensors-introduction.md

 * the loop
 * the if else

-In addition, we are going to see how to use a proximity sensor for detecting obstacles and the buzzer for making noises.
+In addition, you are going to learn how to use a proximity sensor for detecting obstacles and the buzzer for making noises.

+Let's dive right in!